 From a programming perspective, the difference between

 program receives the form data.
-If the method was GET
+If the method was GET, the

 information is usually obtained by examining the contents of an